We are committed to building a culture that respects and embraces diversity, including differences around sex and/or

 Protection from bullying, discrimination, and harassment

 Legislation protects the rights of LGBTIQA+ individuals to be free from discrimination and harassment.
-CSU is committed to preventing discrimination and harassment of staff or students based on sexual orientation and/or gender identity.
+Charles Sturt is committed to preventing discrimination and harassment of staff or students based on sex characteristics, sexual orientation and/or gender identity.
 This is outlined in our: